Lassejep/ljk/README.md

 Store your passwords in an encrypted vault, and send them back to the server for storage.

 ## Requirements
-- Python 3.6 or later
+- Python 3.11 or higher
-- Linux
+- Linux or WSL

 If you want to use SSL, you need to have a certificate and key file, or openssl installed.